coinbase-samples/advanced-sdk-ts/README.md

 After building the project, each `.ts` file will have its `.js` counterpart generated.

-To run the generated Javascript files, run the following command with the file of choice:
+To run a file, use the following command:

 ```
 node dist/{INSERT-FILENAME}.js